camunda-community-hub/zeebe-redis-exporter/connector-csharp/README.md

 ## Registering Zeebe Event Listeners

 By injecting `ZeebeRedis` in one of your services you're able to register listeners for specific events.
-Registering listeners should happen before the startup of your application e.g. in the constructor.
+Registering listeners should happen before the startup of your application - e.g. in the constructor of an `IHostedService`.

 ```
-public class ZeebeRedisListener
+public class ZeebeRedisListener : IHostedService
 {
     public ZeebeRedisListener(ZeebeRedis zeebeRedis) {
         zeebeRedis